jcramem/Amazon_Vine_Analysis/README.md

 ![vine_reviews](/vine_reviews.png).

 ![not_vine_reviews](/not_vine_reviews.png).

-* There were substantially more reviews from non-partipcants, 4,957, than Vine program parctipants, 35.
+* There were substantially more reviews from non-participants, 4,957, than Vine program participants, 35.